bestarch/appointment-directory/README.md

 Application can be deployed to Kubernetes env as well.
 It contains:
 * the kubernetes deployment,
 * configmap and
-* services YAML files.

-This uses service type loadbalancer with annotation type NLB deployed in AWS EKS.
+* service YAML file for loadbalancer type

 **Snapshots of the application**